andriygav/GrpcProxy/README.rst

 Basic information
 =================

 A simple solution for gRPC proxy with multiple hosts by pick first host to resolving.
-Currently supports only single packet data transfer (unary_unary grpc type).
+Currently supports only single packet data transfer (unary_unary grpc type.
+To remove the unary_unary grpc type restriction, need to switch to golang.).

 Usage
 =====